United Nations laissez-passer

+The UNLP is a valid travel document, which can be used like a national passport (in connection with travel on official missions only).

 Most officials hold a blue UNLP (up to D-1 level), which is similar in legal status to a service passport.
 A red UNLP is issued to particularly high officials (D-2 and above), and confers similar status to that of a diplomatic passport holder.

 Name and signature page

 A data page has a visual zone and a machine-readable zone.
 The visual zone has a photograph of the holder, data about the passport, and data about the LP holder much similar to a normal passport.
 The nationality and place of birth of the passport holder is not mentioned in a UNLP, but the UN is used in fields similar to issuing country.